History of film technology: Widescreen and 360° film

-Since several people developed film systems independently, frames sizes and projection ratios varied (although 35mm movie film had become standard early on).
+Since several people developed film systems independently, frames sizes and projection ratios varied (although 35 mm movie film had become standard early on).
 The 1.37:1 Academy ratio became a standard in the 1930s.

 After the advent of television, widescreen movies became one of the more popular solutions to keep theatrical movies more interesting since the 1950s.
 Anamorphic formats were developed to enable filming for widescreen formats on standard 35mm film.

 Screen projections encircling the audience were developed by Disney as a Disneyland attraction called Circarama in 1955 and was replaced by Circle-Vision 360° a few years later.

 360-degree video has become common since YouTube and Facebook added support for publishing and viewing on their platforms in 2015.

 Digital film

 Digital cinematography, the process of capturing film images using digital image sensors rather than through film stock, has largely replaced analog film technology.
 As digital technology has improved in recent years, this practice has become dominant.
 Since the mid 2010s, most of the movies across the world are captured as well as distributed digitally.

 Many vendors have brought products to market, including traditional film camera vendors like Arri and Panavision, as well as new vendors like RED, Blackmagic, Silicon Imaging, Vision Research and companies which have traditionally focused on consumer and broadcast video equipment, like Sony, GoPro, and Panasonic.

 Current digital film cameras with 4k output are approximately equal to 35mm film in their resolution and dynamic range capacity, however, digital film still has a slightly different look to analog film.
 Some filmmakers and photographers still prefer to use analogue film to achieve the desired results.